 If you are about to receive a final salary payment from your employer you may be best to wait until after you have received it before starting your UC claim.
 This is because your final payment will be counted as income during your first assessment period and this may mean you receive no UC (or a reduced amount) for your first month.
 If this does happen your second month’s payment will be back to normal.

 If your final salary payment isn’t going to affect your UC payment by much or you can’t afford to wait you can start your claim straight away.

+New Style Employment and Support Allowance (ESA): You should apply for ESA online as soon as you are affected by coronavirus.
 If you make a new claim for ESA you will get help from day one of your claim, as the usual eight waiting days have been removed.

 If you are struggling to pay your rent your local council may be able to award you a Discretionary Housing Payment.

 Other protections depend on where you live, as below: